sumanhope/sumanhope/README.md

 * 🖥️  See my portfolio at [Portfolio](http://sumanhope.github.io)
 * ✉️  You can contact me at [sumansthahope@gmail.com](mailto:sumansthahope@gmail.com)
 * 🚀  I'm currently working on [About Lamjung](http://github.com/sumanhope/about-lamjung)
-* 🧠  I'm learning Flutter
+* 🧠  I'm learning Flutter and React
 * 🤝  I'm open to collaborating on Other Android Application

 ### Skills